torvalds/linux/Documentation/filesystems/iomap/operations.rst

     the filesystem holds when the mapping is passed back to ``->iomap_valid``, then the iomap should considered stale and the validation failed.

+  - ``read_folio_range``: Called to synchronously read in the range that will be written to.
+If this function is not provided, iomap will default to submitting a bio read request.

 These ``struct kiocb`` flags are significant for buffered I/O with iomap: